aqxiy/lithegulp/README.md

 # lithegulp

 A technique that minorly improves upon default pill behaviour.
+Interfaces with nausea response.

 1. Open mouth, relatively wide.
 Insert pill on tongue.
 Place cup on tongue and sip & swallow.
 Maybe a little more than needed to get pill down.